General Interface

 Help: Brings the user to a support request page and provides a link to this documentation.

 Language: Allows the user to change system text to a different language.
-Does not effect user created content.
+Does not affect user created content.

 Search

 For submissions, using asterisk can help search for things you may not know the full text for.
-For example, searching “j*” will bring up submissions containing Jon or jsmith.
+As an example, searching “j*” will bring up submissions containing Jon or jsmith.

 For finding content like flows and forms, search will match parts of words.
-For example searching “fin” can get results with “Financial” and “Final”.
+As an example, searching “fin” can get results with “Financial” and “Final”.
 Additionally, adding words to descriptions can help make them searchable.

 Help